 Make sure you have the right tools, check out our own range of tools here.

 The 2021 G2X GRX bike has been well-received by Merlin customers, selling (far too) quickly and gaining a lot of 5 Star reviews.
 As well as selling the full bike with Shimano GRX, we also sell the frameset which gives customers ‘free reign’ to build with whatever components you choose.

-The process of swapping framesets is pretty straight forward.
+The process of swapping framesets was pretty straight forward.
 The only trickier part is removing the hydraulic hoses and re-routing through the new frameset and re-connecting the hoses.
 Having new hose connectors on hand is a must.
 For sram rival I have some olive / barb connectors.
 Also, having some extra top-up fluid is a good idea.

 Pimp Your Ride

 Even if you decide against a full new bike build, there are plenty of custom options to give your bike a little extra ‘wow’ factor.
-Components such as saddles and bar tape are ideal for adding a little creativity to your bike.
+Components such as saddles and bar tape are ideal for adding a little low-cost creativity to your bike.